sparkofreason/sparkofreason.github.io/_posts/2019-8-21-In_The_Beginning.md

 ### Effectors

 A key part of R-cubed is the separation of the code performing effects from the logic requesting those effects.
 This likely requires some "disclipline".
 Most programming languages don't provide a way to guarantee that business logic code contains no effects.
-Maali (and the underlying clara-rules) allows you to right arbitrary Clojure code in the `then` part of the rule, so you could do all kinds of stuff there, like mutating the UI, putting stuff in a database, etc. Don't do that.
+Maali (and the underlying clara-rules) allows you to write arbitrary Clojure code in the `then` part of the rule, so you could do all kinds of stuff there, like mutating the UI, putting stuff in a database, etc. Don't do that.
 Restrict the `then` clauses to the following (for Maali, or equivalent operations in your language)

 * `insert!`
 * `insert-unconditional!`